foundation-model-stack/bamba/blog/Announcing Bamba.md

 ## Quantization

 We recently open sourced a [framework](https://github.com/foundation-model-stack/fms-model-optimizer/) for quantization of models.
 Through this framework, we leverage the [llm-compressor](https://github.com/vllm-project/llm-compressor) to quantize the Bamba checkpoints to `fp8`.
-We observed minimal loss in accuracy across all the benchmarks of the OpenLLM leaderboard.
+We observed minimal loss in accuracy across all the benchmarks of the OpenLLM leaderboards.
+Specifically, for the Bamba 9B, a negligible difference of `0.1` between the average scores for V1 (from `62.31` to `61.5`), and for V2 drop of `0.9` in the average (`10.91` to `10.04`).
 These quantized checkpoints are also released along with the `bf16` counterparts.
 This also validates that Bamba models are amenable to quantization much like SoTA transformer models.

 We are in the process of enabling `fp8` inference for this model in vLLM, which will require updating the kernels.
 Linear layers and full attention will be easy to tackle, but the Mamba layers will require updates to the Triton/CUDA kernels to handle `fp8`.
 Our initial analysis indicates that there is one specific layer, which is performing `matmul`, which should make this upgrade smooth.

 ## Context length extension